How can you reframe someone’s critical thoughts about you? Find out how negative words can positively impact your future.

 Who said something to you when you were young that ultimately affected your views?

-There are many negative conversations that you’ve participated in that are embedded in your mind but aren’t recalled.
-Certain visuals or overheard conversations bring forgotten words to light, and you know what?
+There are many negative conversations that you’ve heard that are embedded in your mind.
+Certain visuals or overheard conversations bring forgotten words and thoughts to light, and you know what?
 I’d rather those negatives stay buried.

 It’s not that my mom harmed my thinking.
 On the contrary, her words helped me to consider more-lucrative professions even though I didn’t know of any.

 Guess what?
-Today, I am a cashier, the person who accepts, counts, and reconciles the money I receive for speaking engagements, book sales, consultations, and a myriad of other financial tasks within my own business.
-Like you, I am the genius behind the money mentioned in this earlier article.
+Today, I am a cashier, the person who accepts, counts, and reconciles the money I receive for speaking engagements, book sales, content creation, and a myriad of other financial transactions within my own business.
+Like you, I am a genius who understands money.

-My mom (shown standing in front of the elephant) spoke success about my future, and I appreciate every word she said and didn’t say.
+My mom (shown in the photo standing in beside the elephant’s trunk) spoke success about my future, and I appreciate every word she said and didn’t say.

-Who said something to you long ago that you cannot forget that has impacted you positively or negatively, and if negative, what will you do to change the outcome?
+Thankfully, negative words can positively impact your future.
+Think back.
+Who said something to you long ago that you cannot forget that has impacted you positively or negatively, and if negative, what will you do to change the initial belief?